eclipse-archived/ceylon-lang.org/documentation/1.1/faq/index.md

 Well, we've been designing and building frameworks and libraries for Java for ten years, and we know its limitations intimately.
 And we're frustrated.

-The number one technical problem that we simply can't solve to our satisfaction in Java - or in any other existing JVM language - is the problem of defining user interfaces and structured data using a typesafe, hierarchical syntax.
-Without a solution to this problem, Java remains joined at the hip to XML.
+The most recent releases of Java go some distance to alleviating _some_ problems, but even the newest language features strain to accommodate past mistakes and the requirement for full backward compatibility.

 But much of our frustration is not even with the Java language itself.
 The extremely outdated class libraries that